Zaya By Zendaya: Plus Sized Woman Mocked On Twitter Offered Job With Clothing Line

 Julie also Tweeted “Zendaya’s ultimate retort to Giuliana Rancic is starving herself down to the size of one of her elbow,” and “You don’t have to have an eating disorder to attend the Kids’ Choice Awards….but it helps!”

 Zendaya Tweeted, in response, “Do you find this funny?
-I will write another paragraph to educate you aswell #youreallywannabenext?”
+I will write another paragraph to educate you as well #youreallywannabenext?”

 Klausner simply replied, “Can’t wait.”